Ender Chávez: New York Mets

 Chávez was hired as a Venezuelan-area scout for the New York Mets in 2010.
 He began his minor league coaching career as the hitting coach for the DSL Mets 2 from 2011 to 2012.
 From 2013 to 2015 he was the hitting coach for the Gulf Coast League Mets.
 From 2016 to 2017 he was the hitting coach for the Kingsport Mets.
 In 2018, he was named the hitting coach for the Columbia Fireflies.
 In 2019, he was named the bench coach for the Binghamton Rumble Ponies.
 In 2020, Chávez was promoted to the Mets coaching staff as the batting practice pitcher.
 In 2021, he was replaced by Rafael Fernandez as the batting practice pitcher and hired as the co-bench coach with his brother Endy for the realigned second minor league team in Port St. Lucie.

 Washington Nationals

-In 2025, Chávez was named as hitting coach for the Washington Nationals Rookie-Affiliate FCL Nationals for the 2025 season.
+In 2025, Chávez was named the hitting coach for the Washington Nationals' rookie-level affiliate, the Florida Complex League Nationals.